Frequency principle/spectral bias: Theoretical results

-Based on the following assumptions, i.e., i) certain regularity of target function, sample distribution function and activation function; ii) bounded training trajectory with loss convergence, Luo et al. prove that the change of high-frequency loss over the total loss decays with the separated frequency with a certain power, which is determined by the regularity assumption.
+Based on the following assumptions, i.e., i) certain regularity of target function, sample distribution function and activation function; ii) bounded training trajectory with loss convergence, Luo et al. proved that the change of high-frequency loss over the total loss decays with the separated frequency with a certain power, which is determined by the regularity assumption.
 A key aspect of the proof is that composite functions maintain a certain regularity, causing decay in the frequency domain.
 Thus this result can be applied to general network structures with multiple layers.
 While this characterization of the F-Principle is very general, it is too coarse-grained to differentiate the effects of network structure or special properties of DNNs.
 It provides only a qualitative understanding rather than quantitatively characterizing differences.

 There is a continuous framework to study machine learning and suggest gradient flows of neural networks are nice flows and obey the F-Principle.
 This is because they are integral equations which have higher regularity.
 The increased regularity of integral equations leads to faster decay in the Fourier domain.